ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.7

+- BUGFIX: Issue #83: Still checking for well known folder My Documents on Windows, even when using -NoDiskCache
+- BUGFIX: Issue #61: When passing multiple values for a datetime parameter it was expanded even when it shouldn't be

 ## Version 1.6.6

 - BUGFIX: Issue #79: Contact UDF's Missing.
 It was missing on all relevant entities, manual fix of Reference.cs